DmitryTsepelev/rubocop_director/README.md

 A command–line utility for refactoring planning.
 It uses `.rubocop_todo.yml` and git history to prioritize a list of refactorings that can bring the most value.

+Read more about my approach in the [post](https://dmitrytsepelev.dev/directing-refactoring).

 ## Installation

 Prerequisites: